 Maybe it’s the popularity of web design trend posts.
-Maybe it’s the constraints of starting with pre-built templates.
-Maybe it’s designers working under tighter deadlines and smaller budgets.
+Maybe it’s the constraints that come from starting with a template.
+Maybe it’s designers working under tight deadlines and tiny budgets.

 A lot of it has to do with the fact that vertical scrolling is such a common, intuitive behavior that it's the natural default for website navigation.
 Sites that follow this formula are seemingly easier to sell to clients and users since they’re comfortable and familiar.
 If it’s popular, it must work, right?

-Before we explore our first layout example, take a look at IMDB’s current site, which will act as a starting point we’ll reference.
+Before we explore our first layout example, take a look at IMDB’s current site.

-IMDB uses a layout that’s very popular among content-heavy, database-driven sites.
+IMDB’s current layout follows a pattern that’s very popular among content-heavy, database-driven sites.
 Stories with a higher importance get bigger thumbnails, larger headlines, and more detailed excerpts.
-Further, a sidebar houses content that is of lower priority but still needs to be immediately accessible.
+A sidebar houses lower-priority content visitors still need to be immediately accessible.

-Purely on spec, JP Teixeira created a stunning re-design of IMDB’s homepage.
-With no client to answer to (and no constraints), JP was able to ask, “What if?”, and let his imagination run wild.
-Self-assigned projects are truly a great way to learn: They let you pretend you’re back in design school!
-Some of your work might turn into gorgeous client sites, some might be proof-of-concept pieces for a future experimentation, and some will definitely wind up in the trash ;)
+Personal projects like this give us designers a truly great way to learn: it’s like a quick return to design school!
+Some of your work might turn into gorgeous client sites, some might turn into proof-of-concept pieces for future experimentation, and some will definitely wind up in the trash.

-But that’s okay—knowing what doesn’t work is as important as knowing what does.
-Let’s take a look at JP’s layout (which was built entirely in Webflow—meaning this site was designed without any coding.
-Awesome, right?)
+But that’s okay—knowing what doesn’t work is just as important as knowing what does.
+Let’s take a look at JP’s layout, which he built from scratch in Webflow.

-This re-imagining is an excellent example of a designer creating more than just a design—he’s created a system for design that can be applied to any site featuring continually updated content.
-That’s the key; this isn’t just novelty in aesthetics, this is also novelty in accessible content.
+JP’s reimagining gives us an excellent example of a designer creating more than just a design — he’s created a design system you can apply to any site featuring continually updated content.
+That’s the key: this isn’t just novelty in aesthetics, it’s also novelty in accessible content.

 Asymmetry can have engagement value, but it can be confusing.
 Be sure that it doesn’t jeopardize accessibility.

-When many elements are tightly positioned together, leverage white space to call attention to important tertiary parts of the page.
+When many elements are tightly positioned together, use white space to call attention to important tertiary parts of the page.

 With more complex layouts, it becomes increasingly important to reduce clutter on the page.
 You must aggressively reduce confusion and visual noise.

-A standard “magazine-style” layout used for long-form storytelling sites.
+A standard “magazine-style” layout used by many long-form storytelling sites.

-Instead of treating the site as a single, vertical page, the designer made the decision to treat the horizontal viewport the way you would a two-page magazine spread.
+Instead of treating the site as a single, vertical page, the designer (again J.P.
+Texeira!) decided to treat the horizontal viewport as a spread.

-Geospace presents an elegant solution not only because its uniquely beautiful, but also because it’sintimately familiar.
-It’s non-threatening.
-It’s natural.
-(I'm starting to sound like Jony Ive, aren’t I?)
-Even though the layout doesn’t work the way the user might instantly and instinctively expect, the site works the way itfeels like it should work—the hallmark of any excellent user experience.
+Geospace presents an elegant solution not only because it’s uniquely beautiful, but also because it’s intimately familiar.
+Even though the layout doesn’t work the way the user might instantly and instinctively expect, the site works the way it feels like it should work — the hallmark of any excellent user experience.
 Because of this, it very quickly becomes fully usable.

-Only selected navigation panel stays in place—the others slide off-screen, revealing the content.
+Only the selected navigation panel stays in place — the others slide off-screen, revealing the content.

 Although it features a unique layout, functionality like scrolling works just the way you’d expect.

-Additional influences from publishing can be seen in the complex type system the designer crafted here: Large, heavyweight headlines contrast with the slender serifs in the body copy.
+You can see more influences from publishing in the complex type system the designer crafted here: Large, heavyweight headlines contrast with the slender serifs in the body copy.
 There’s a clear visual hierarchy of information.
 Lead paragraphs are set in a larger type while consistent margins and ample white space allow the eye to “breathe” between elements.
-The result is a story that’s not just readable—it’s a pleasure to read.
+The result is a story that’s not just readable — it’s a pleasure to read.
 It’s whitespace done right.

-If you break with tradition in one form, ensure you at least copy tradition in another; not everything can be completely unique.
-Users must be left clues as to how to painlessly use your interface, and traditional approaches provide those cues, lessening the cognitive load.
+If you break with tradition in one aspect of the experience, stick to tradition in another.
+Not everything should be completely unique.
+Users need cues as to how to painlessly use your interface, and traditional approaches provide those cues, lessening the cognitive load.

 Motion design can help provide affordance—subtle indications of intended behavior—to reaffirm UI behavior.

-No matter how creative you get, please remember that content is king.
-The primary purpose of the site remains having easily digestible editorial content—don't let the design reduce legibility.
+No matter how creative you get, remember that content is king.
+The primary purpose of the site remains the publication of easily digestible editorial content.
+Don't let the design reduce legibility.

-Our final layout, Species in Pieces, allowed its designer to do three things: experiment with CSS animation, explore unusual UI patterns, and raise awareness for endangered species.
+Our final layout, Species in Pieces, offers a rich experience packed with CSS animations and unusual UI patterns — and raises awareness for endangered species.

-However, going down this path means putting users at risk of getting frustrated and lost.
+However, going down this exploratory path can mean putting users at risk of getting frustrated and lost.
 It’s a creative decision you cannot make lightly.